godotengine/godot-website/collections/_article/importing-3d-assets-blender-gamedevtv.md

 ##### All Actions

 This will export any actions that you have setup.
-This is my prefered way of setting up multiple actions for a model as each animation is self contained.
+This is my preferred way of setting up multiple actions for a model as each animation is self contained.